Universal childcare information

 This would include advice on completing registration applications and guidance on meeting Ofsted requirements, such as support in the preparation for Ofsted inspection, advice on staff ratios and qualifications, EYFS, statutory safeguarding and welfare requirements.

-For more information please visit the "Setting up a new childcare business" page on Sefton Council website.
+For more information please visit our "Setting up a new childcare business" page.

 For more detailed information on becoming a regsitered childminder please visit our childminding page.